gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 * **Actor isolated and Actor isolated**.
 Due to actor isolation, two actor isolation regions can never join into the same region.
 This can be seen since to do so we would need to transfer part of one actor isolated value from one actor to another which would be an error.
-If we attempted to use conditional control flow and two different actors, we would still get a value that could never be used:
+If we attempted to create this condition using conditional control flow and two different actors, we would still get a value that could never be used:

   ```swift
   func test() async {